omermosa/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis

 this repo includes my effort (alighazal) with my friend Omer Moussa (omermosa) on implementing twitter sentiment analysis.
+This was done as a part of the ML course at AUC

 we combined two datasets (a total of 2.6 Million tweets):